mooreds/stamplay-hackernews/README.md

 ### Custom Object
 For our Hacker News clone we use this module to represent the **Post** that users can publish on Hacker news.
 Our posts will have a title, url, description and other two attributes as showed in the picture below.

-After setting up this Stamplay will instantly expose Restful APIs for our newly created Post resource on the following endpoint ```https://APPID.stamplayapp.com/api/cobject/v0/post```
+After setting up this Stamplay will instantly expose Restful APIs for our newly created Post resource on the following endpoint ```https://APPID.stamplayapp.com/api/cobject/v1/post```

 ![Custom Object settings](https://blog.stamplay.com/wp-content/uploads/2014/07/Schermata-2014-07-22-alle-19.38.29.png)

+Moreover we'll use a ```contact``` custom object with email and message attributes as String.

 ### Gamification
 User activity on Hacker News is rewarded with Karma points, this component empower you to add gamification mechanics by defining challenges and achievements in your app.
 In this way we will be able to assign points to our users as soon as they post or comment new Posts on our Hacker News clone without having to write a single server side line of code.